nglaeser/crypto-glossary/docs/Areas-of-Cryptography/mpc.md

 **Trusted setup**
 :

-**Security guarantees**
+### **Security guarantees**
-:
 **Guaranteed output delivery (GOD)**
 : The strongest type of correctness guarantee.
 In a protocol with GOD, an adversary cannot even carry out a denial-of-service attack; the (correct) output will always be learned by the participants.

 **Identifiable abort**
 :

 **Security with abort**
 :

-## Protocols
+## Generic Protocols

-Most MPC protocols turn the function to compute into a circuit representation (yes, like in electrical engineering with AND gates and whatnot).
+These are MPC protocols that work for any function.
+Most protocols turn the function to be computed into a circuit representation (yes, like in electrical engineering with AND gates and whatnot).

 **Yao's Garbled Circuits (GC)**
 : One party (the garbler) "garbles" the circuit by successively encrypting wire keys.
 The other party (the evaluator) follows the path of correct decriptions through the circuit until it obtains the keys corresponding to the output value. [[Original paper](https://ieeexplore.ieee.org/document/4568207)]